harrybaines/portfolio-website/_projects/2022-10-08-msc-data-sci-projects.md

 > Note: this page is constantly being updated.
 Bear with me as I complete this page!

-Here I will share some interesting projects I did during my time at Lancaster studying for my masters in Data Science (distinction):
+Here I will share some interesting projects I did during my time at Lancaster studying for my Masters in Data Science (distinction):

 - [Enhancing Phrase Retrieval for Safety Data Sheet Authoring 📃](#yordas)
 - [Implementing and Evaluating Neural Networks 🧠](#nn-from-scratch)